Nena: 1982–1987: International success and band breakup

 In 1983, the band released its first album Nena, which contained the singles "99 Luftballons" and "Leuchtturm".
 "99 Luftballons" became a number one hit in West Germany and the Netherlands in 1983 and went on to major international chart success the following year, an English version hitting No.1 in the UK and the original German version hitting No.2 in the US, behind Van Halen's "Jump".
 In 1984, Casey Kasem's radio show American Top 40 introduced a "mixed" version of the song, "splicing" the German and English versions together.

 In May 1984, while on a tour in the UK, Nena made the headlines of the British red-top press for having unshaved armpits.
 While not uncommon in continental Europe at the time, this was considered unusual in English-speaking countries to the extent that some consider it an explanation for the commercial failure of the follow-ups to "99 Luftballons".
 Baffled by the attention generated, Nena asked her manager's girlfriend to shave her and has remained clean shaven ever since.
 Referring to the "huge indignation" the issue raised, Nena, in her memoirs published in 2005, wrote, "Can a girl from Hagen, who dreams of the big wide world and is in love with Mick Jagger, have no idea that girls can't under any circumstances have hair under the arm?
 Yes she can.
 I simply had no idea!"

-Although "99 Luftballons" was Nena's only hit in the English-speaking world, the band continued to enjoy success in several European countries in the following years including with the single "Irgendwie, irgendwo, irgendwann".
+Although "99 Luftballons" was Nena's only hit in the English-speaking world, the band continued to enjoy success in several European countries in the following years, including the single "Irgendwie, irgendwo, irgendwann".
 Nena's next international single "Just a Dream" (an English language re-issue of "Nur geträumt") reached No.70 in the UK charts in 1984; it had "Indianer" on the B-side.
 A dance version of "Just a Dream" was released in the 1990s to a new audience and became a club anthem.

 The band split in 1987 and Nena went solo thereafter.